Ringing Call Changes

 in one change.

-You can ring a bell yourself with call changes selected, but you must choose your bell by clicking on it BEFORE THE ROUNDS START.
+You can ring a bell yourself with call changes selected.
+But if you want to rotate the circle so that the J key rings a bell other than the treble, or so that an external bell is mapped to a different Abel bell, you must choose your bell by clicking it BEFORE THE ROUNDS START.
 Once rounds have started, Abel uses mouse clicks to mean 'do a call change'.

 To avoid some very strange effects, call changes are ignored if a method is ringing.

 NOTE: when you've turned on manual call changes, clicking on a bell during the ringing causes a call change.
 With call changes turned off, clicking on a bell rotates the bell circle (it always does this when the bells are not ringing).
 Don't get confused!